From left to right:

-Nadja Palko (Communication Officer)
+Nadja Palko (Communication Officer – currently on leave)

 Meghan McCarroll (Secretary/Receptionist)

 Michaela Th.
 Mayrhofer (Chief Policy Officer CS ELSI/Senior Project Manager)

 Jan-Eric Litton (Director General)

 Carmen Cristea (Finance/Administration Assistant)

 Ulrike Rohrer (Finance/Project Assisstant – currently on leave)

 Johanna Dungl (Communication Officer)